harbur/docs.harbur.io/source/index.rst

 What is Harbur?
 ---------------

 `Harbur <http://www.harbur.io/>`__ is a docker-based service provider focused on delivering high-quality services of OSS solutions.
-Basically we take the heavy lifting of installation/deployment/integration/monitoring/maintainance/scaling of your software factory using well established OSS software you know and trust.
+Basically we take the heavy lifting of installation / deployment / integration / monitoring / maintenance / scaling of your software factory using well established OSS software you know and trust.

 What is Docker?
 ---------------